The English Language Institute offers Intensive Academic English classes to prepare you for success at the undergraduate or graduate level.

 |Spring II 2024

 |June 5 – August 2

 |October 21 – December 18

 International students who meet all admission requirements except for the English proficiency requirement may be admitted to UT with conditional admission.
 This means that you will first enroll in the English Language Institute (ELI), where you will attend English classes designed to help you develop English proficiency and prepare you for UT.

 You will begin a degree program when you attain the required score on the institutional TOEFL, which is offered at no additional cost at the end of each ELI session, or when you complete ELI’s highest level and receive a letter of recommendation from ELI.

 Back to Top

-The computer-assisted language learning laboratory is an important part of each student’s program.
-Multimedia software is available for 400+ hours of English language study and practice.
-Students can use the lab for email, online browsing, and word processing.
+The computer lab is an important part of each student’s program.
+Students can use the lab for email, online browsing, preparing documents, or designing presentations.

 At the beginning of each term, students are assigned to levels according to their ability in each language skill area based on placement test results and instructor evaluations of student proficiency.